The Fox (1967 film): Box office

+The Fox was the fifth most popular film in general release in Britain in 1968.

+Critical response

 Renata Adler of The New York Times called the film "a good and interesting movie" and continued, "The pace and the quality of the color, muted and unnatural, with many scenes photographed in shadows of various kinds, convey a brooding sense of something not quite right with everyone, rather like the tone of Reflections in a Golden Eye."